arhill05/scraper/readme.md

  - parameters
    - url: the url to scrape **required**
    - xpath: xpath string to use **required**
-   - key: the key of the config file to use
+   - configKey: the key of the config file to use
    - waitTime: time to wait before scraping HTML
    - collection: collection passed to the crawler
    - subcollection: subcollection passed to the crawler